Derived from the greek word "μορφογένεση" ( μορφή (form) + γένεση (genesis) ), morphogenesis generally refers to providing shape to objects.

 When these objects are designed to carry loads, then we talk about structural morphogenesis.

 During human history, different factors have contributed to the evolution of structural morphogenesis.
 In the sequel, I briefly present some of those that had a major impact.

 Experience & Intuition

 Since the early years of humanity, several civilizations developed empirical structural systems to transfer safely loads to the ground.
-Despite the lack of scientific knowledge and advanced materials, some of these structures cause awe even nowdays and highlight the importance of experience and intuition in creating efficient structural systems.
+Despite the lack of scientific knowledge and advanced materials, some of these structures cause awe even nowadays and highlight the importance of experience and intuition in creating efficient structural systems.

 The Parthenon, built in ancient Athens around 432 BC by Iktinos and Callicrates, is the finest example of ancient Greek architecture.
 The structure and shape of its columns, being slightly parabolic in order to create a sort of "reverse optical illusion" when seen from a distance, constitute a remarkable achievement of that period.

-Hagia Sophia, built in 537 as the patriarchal cathedral of the imperial capital of Constantinople, still creates a strong impression to its visitors mainly thanks to the dimensions of its dome (31,7 meter in diameter and 55,6 meter high from floor level), which collapsed after the earthqueke of 558 and was re-built in 563 by Isidore the younger, a nephew of Isidore of Miletus.
+Hagia Sophia, built in 537 as the patriarchal cathedral of the imperial capital of Constantinople, still creates a strong impression to its visitors mainly thanks to the dimensions of its dome (31,7 meter in diameter and 55,6 meter high from floor level), which collapsed after the earthquake of 558 and was re-built in 563 by Isidore the younger, a nephew of Isidore of Miletus.

 The early knowledge on structural mechanics, as well as mechanics of materials, inspired architects to adopt pioneering design methods using physical models to extract optimized shapes.

 The hanging-chain models of Gaudi, used in several of his famous creations (Basílica de la Sagrada Família, Colonia Güell Crypt, etc.), have been based on the famous phrase of the English scientist Robert Hooke, back in 1675: